 And from Odexeice the direct bus to Lisboa, about 4,5 hrs.

-On trail: A great trail!
+On trail:rarely did a tour like this: you'll stay the whole day fascinated by the surroundings!
+A great trail!
 In spring an explosion of flowers, with in the background the deep blue ocean.
 The diversity of the beaches, magnificent rocks, overwhelming views.....the swifts....

 Small streams springs fed from the hilly interior through a network of underground channels.

 Villages in the colors white and blue where you can eat excellent fresh seafood and fish.

 The sandy trail sections can be heavy to walk.

 De first section (the GR Historical Way ) runs through Eucalyptus forests, meadows and orchards.
 A dry area....cork oaks.

 The trail ends in Cabo S. Vincente, in Portugal south west.
 Here also ends the Via Algarviana, the long distance trail through the countryside of the Algarve: the GR 13.
 So, if you have time....

 Below a cinematic impression of this dramatic trail: